To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Kopa seemed to be most aggressive with Pat and my brother-in-law.
 Nearly all of the instances where Kopa growled were when he was receiving affection.
 Did he have an issue with men?
 Did a previous owner abuse Kopa?
 All these thoughts crossed our minds, but in the end, we had no answers nor solutions.

-We miss Kopa every day.
+We miss Kopa every day and rehoming an aggressive dog worried us that he wouldn’t get adopted again.
 Fortunately, he was adopted in November 2018 after going through some training to help with his aggression.
 My husband and I were ecstatic to see his adoption go through and that he has found his forever home.
 We wish him many years of happiness with his family.